audreymaniez/auto-wcag/_rules/SC1-2-3-video-alternative.md

 ### Expectation

-For each test target, the outcome of of at least one of the following rules is passed:
+For each test target, the outcome of at least one of the following rules is passed:

 - [video element audio described](SC1-2-video-audio-description)
 - [video element transcript](SC1-2-video-transcript)